 - Preheat oven to 300 degrees.
 Line a baking sheet with parchment paper.

-- In a large bowl, combine oats, brown sugar, salt, flax meal, cinnamon, ginger, nutmeg and carrots.
-Stir well.
-In a second bowl (or measuring cup) combine melted coconut oil, maple syrup and vanilla.
+- In a second bowl (or measuring cup) combine melted coconut oil, maple syrup and vanilla.
 Pour the wet ingredients over the dry.
-Stir well until all the ingredients are coated.
-Spread onto prepared baking sheet.
+Stir well until all the ingredients are coated.6 Tablespoon Maple Syrup, 4 Tablespoon Coconut Oil, ½ teaspoon Vanilla

 Tiffany is the recipe developer, stylist and food photographer behind Well Fed Baker.
 As a lifelong baker who had to go gluten free and dairy free in 2016, Tiffany strives to share allergen friendly recipes that never feel like they are free from anything.